cvxgrp/cvxcla/README.md

 * Use a boolean numpy array to indicate whether a weight is free or blocked.
 * Rewrote the computation of the first turning point.
 * Isolated the computation of lambdas and the update of weights to make them testable.
-* Use modern and immutable dataclass throughout.
+* Use modern and immutable dataclasses throughout.
 * Use GitHub Actions to run tests, create documentation and deploy to PyPI.

 Note that for this project we have not addressed the more fundamental bottlenecks of the original implementation.
-We use this code as a baseline to compute frontiers for our tests in a forthcoming more radical implementation of the same ideas.
+We use this code as a baseline to compute frontiers for our tests in a forthcoming more radical implementation of the algorithm.

 ## Poetry